pysat/pysat/docs/new_instrument.rst

        return data, meta

 - The load routine should return a tuple with (data, pysat metadata object).
-- data is a pandas DataFrame, column names are the data labels, rows are indexed by datetime objects.
+- `data` is a pandas DataFrame, column names are the data labels, rows are indexed by datetime objects.
+For multi-dimensional data, an xarray can be used.
-- pysat.utils.create_datetime_index provides for quick generation of an appropriate datetime index for irregulary sampled data set with gaps
+- `pysat.utils.create_datetime_index` provides for quick generation of an appropriate datetime index for irregularly sampled data set with gaps
-- pysat meta object obtained from pysat.Meta().
+- pysat meta object obtained from `pysat.Meta()`.
 Use pandas DataFrame indexed by name with columns for 'units' and 'long_name'.
 Additional arbitrary columns allowed.
-See pysat.Meta for more information on creating the initial metadata.
+See `pysat.Meta` for more information on creating the initial metadata.
 - If metadata is already stored with the file, creating the Meta object is trivial.
 If this isn't the case, it can be tedious to fill out all information if there are many data parameters.
 In this case it is easier to fill out a text file.
 A convenience function is provided for this situation.
-See pysat.Meta.from_csv for more information.
+See `pysat.Meta.from_csv` for more information.